SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 14. Click install
 <br>![](/exercises/Exercise_2/images/image(17).png)

-15. Drag the installed list into the UI
+15. Close the marketplace and Drag the installed list into the UI
 <br>![](/exercises/Exercise_2/images/image(18).png)

 16. Then configure this to my product